615-Data-Science-In-R-Projects/Floods-Midterm-Project/README.md

 #Floods.pdf is the report

-#Data Cleaning and Rough Work.R is exactl what the name suggests.
+#Data Cleaning and Rough Work.R is exactly what the name suggests.